nCine/nCine-site/faq.md

 5. **Are you going to support feature "X"?**

    The project is a constant work in progress but my spare time is limited and many basic functionalities are not there yet.
 You can help immensely by trying to develop something with the features that are available now and by giving me feedback about how to improve things.

+   If you feel generous you can also support the project with a [donation](/donate). :pray:

 6. **Is the engine going to be limited to two dimensions forever?**